-Now we want to interpret the remaining lines of text in the nodes in Figure 5.4.
+Now we want to interpret the remaining lines of text in the nodes in Figure 5.2.
 The lines starting with "value" give the class fractions of the response variable for the samples contained in each node.
 For example, in the top node, we see "value = [0.777, 0.223]".
 This is simply the class fraction for the overall training set, which you can confirm in the following step.

 Calculate the class fraction in the training set with this code:

-np.mean(y_train)
+y_train.mean()

 The output should be as follows:

+0.223102526838873